 ITAC should recommend amending Code of Civil Procedure section 367.6 to extend the authorized fee structure that exists for telephonic appearance to more broadly apply to all remote appearances.
 This amendment should be accomplished in conjunction with the repeal of Government Code section 70630 and the amendment of section 72011.
 The technology recommendations in section 4.2, below, provide consistency in fees and ensure that existing structures for telephonic appearances are not disrupted by the addition of video or digital appearances.
-Further, Government Code section 70630 does not allow for the retention of fees by either a vendor identified by a court or a court that provides video or digital services have fees charged per Government Code section 72011; and implementing rules of court would result in more consistent fees across courts and deposits into the Trial Court Trust Fund.
+Further, Government Code section 70630 does not allow for the retention of fees by either a vendor identified by a court or a court that provides video or digital services directly.
+Repealing section 70630; ensuring that all telephone, video, and digital services have fees charged per Government Code section 72011; and implementing rules of court would result in more consistent fees across courts and deposits into the Trial Court Trust Fund.